cbouvat/oasso/README.md

 # Oasso

 > [!WARNING]
-> New version comming soon !
+> New version comming soon ! 🐣

+More information about the project at [oasso.org](https://oasso.org)

 ## How to run development environment
 Clone the project and run the following commands: